-Howe Hills consists of 48 BHA Licenced boxes along with an isolation yard and several paddocks containing field shelters.
-It is situated 5 minutes from the A1 motorway and very easily accessible by road.
+Howe Hills consists of 70 BHA Licensed boxes along with an isolation yard, numerous post and rail paddocks with field shelters.
+It is situated 5 minutes from the A1 motorway and easily accessible by road.
 The stables are very secure with double electric gates and a high specification CCTV system which covers the entire farm.
 All gallops, paddocks and facilities are on site.

-1m2f Sand and carpet fibre straight gallop , used for daily canters and fast work.
-Harrowed twice a day by Jamie, it's a brilliant, consistent surface providing a safe work surface for the horses.
+1m2f sand and carpet fibre straight gallop - used for daily canters and fast work.
+Harrowed twice a day by Jamie, it is a brilliant, consistent surface providing a safe work surface for the horses.

 We have two Monarch horse walkers (8 stall and 5 stall) which are both undercover so can be used in all weathers.
 Vital for warming up and cooling down.

 We have an ECB Equine Spa which is great for cooling legs, used either routinely or when recovering from injury.
 The Theraplate was a new investment in 2017 and is situated next to the spa in specially designed stocks.
 The vibrations promote bone density and blood flow and the plate has a wide variety of health benefits (for horses and humans!)

 We have two top of the range two stall horse boxes manufactured by GEM horse boxes.
 Both have CCTV inside and are temperature controlled.

 The Irwin family have been involved in milling of food since 1847.
 In those days oats were processed for consumption following the Irish potato famine.

 After World War 2 they started to mill local grain as part of the successful changes that transformed local subsistence farmers into producers of food for Europe and further afield.

 In the 1990’s they realised that there was a need for scientifically formulated and produced horse feed to enable horse owners to achieve maximum potential from their stock.